Victor0000/simple-gpt/README.md

+# Simple-gpt
+A super simple lightwight llm api wrapper, call llm with only 3 lines of code

-# simple-gpt
+# Road Map
-A super simple gpt bot building package
+- Support openai api calls
+- Support other llms